s0md3v/s0md3v.github.io/_posts/2024/draft.md

+> **Disclaimer:** Neuroscience and psychology are rapidly evolving fields and scientific understanding of the brain keeps changing as new discoveries are made.
+In writing this article, I've tried to balance accuracy with accessibility while staying true to current scientific understanding.
+Since I'm self-taught in these subjects (and not qualified in any way), I've been careful to stick to well-established findings from credible sources.

 We often do things that we know are not good for us such not following through with "I will start working out" plans or buying an expensive product we don't really need.
 The former is called procrastination (i.e. delaying an action that you want to take), the latter is Akrasia or lack of self-control (i.e. taking an action that you know is bad for you).